Updated 31st October 2024

 The construction and use regulations make it clear that when a driver is in control of a vehicle, they must have a full view of the road and traffic ahead at all times.

-There is no question that the summer of 2023 has not been the sunny and warm one anticipated.
-The behaviour of the weather is out of our control, but the behaviours you expect from the drivers in your employment can be within your control, so applying common sense to each journey can help reduce incidents and improve safety.
+There is no question that the summer of 2024 has not been the sunny and warm one anticipated.
+The behaviour of the weather is out of our control, but the behaviours you rightly demand and expect from the drivers in your employment can be within your control, through assessing risk and issuing

 Mike Hayward of Woodfines solicitors is a motoring and regulatory lawyer who advises companies and individuals.